J-sephB-lt-n/knowledge-base/obsidian-vault/Domain-Driven Design (DDD).md

 TODO

-## Aggregates
+## DDD Aggregates

-- An *INVARIANT* is a business rule which must always be true e.g. *"An order cannot be paid twice."*
+- An INVARIANT is a business rule that must always be true e.g. “an order cannot be paid twice”
-- *INVARIANTs* are enforced using an *AGGREGATE*.
+- INVARIANTs are enforced using an AGGREGATE
--
+- An AGGREGATE is a group of domain objects (e.g. entities and value objects) that must remain consistent together.
+- All domain objects within the AGGREGATE change together (INVARIANTs are kept true)
+- All changes to domain objects within the AGGREGATE must be made by interacting with a single entity in the AGGREGATE called the AGGREGATE ROOT.

+## Factory Pattern in DDD

+- A FACTORY in DDD is an object responsible for creating valid AGGREGATEs (i.e. all INVARIANTs hold).
+- Typically appears as a method on the AGGREGATE ROOT, although it can also be a class or function or service (lives in the domain model wherever the invariant lives).
+- FACTORIES are part of the domain model, and aren’t concerned with object persistence, databases, existing object mutation etc.
+- Not used when loading (rehydrating) an existing aggregate (only used at aggregate creation).

+## Repository Pattern in DDD

+- An abstraction over persistent storage (e.g a database) which gives access to an AGGREGATE (CRUD) via the illusion (interface) of an in-memory hashmap.

+	## DDD Modules

 ## OLD STUFF